armory-io/armory-stack/README.md

 # Armory Stack
- The stack.yml file describes all the services & plugins version stable for the Armory Platform.
+ The `stack.yml` file in this repo describes a set of stable services & plugins in the Armory Platform.

- Master branch will contains the latest version for each tested service. in the Armory platform.
+The `master` branch contains the latest version for each tested service.

+## LTS releases

+LTS releases haven't been implemented (yet), but this is our plan:

+An LTS release is implemented with branches and tags.
+When we're ready to make an LTS release named `2021-9`, we'll make a branch in this repo with that name.
+There can be updates to this repo along that branch.
+When we're ready to make a release we'll make a tag on that branch.
+When we need to patch the release, there will be updates to OSS and Armory services, then commits to release branch, and then we'll make a new tag on the branch.

 ## Integration tests

 Some of the integration tests come from the Google integration test suite.
 We have a [fork of that test suite](https://github.com/armory-io/buildtool) and a lightly altered fork of [Citest](https://github.com/armory-io/citest), Google's Spinnaker integration test runner.
-The two repos have mostly untouched except for some build improvements and the ability to include an SSL client certificate.
+The two repos are mostly untouched except for some build improvements and the ability to include an SSL client certificate.